Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: The Algorithm

 We recall that for a finite graph $G=(V,E)$, we can define the adjacency matrix

 as well as the degree matrix

 With these definitions, we can define a notion of a Laplacian via

-This matrix has eigenvalues in $[0,2]$.
-The induced ordering of eigenvectors is analogous to the continuous case: small eigenvalue means slow oscillation frequency and the oscillation increases with the eigenvalue--the larger the eigenvalue, the more oscillation there is.
-Of course, multiplying a vector by a matrix can be interpreted as applying an operator to a function, since vectors indexed by vertices are simply functions $V\to\mathbb R$.
-We refer to \cite{chung, grig} for a good introduction to these notions and many references. \\Note that $AD^{-1}$ on its own is a diffusion operator: each vertex splits its mass uniformly among its neighbors, and hence mass is preserved, which means that $L$'s image has no net mass (and is orthogonal to the constant vector, or mean 0).
-If we instead applied the transpose $D^{-1}A$, this would correspond to each vertex \textit{taking} an equal portion of each of its neighbors masses, which, in general, is not mass-preserving.
-If $G$ is regular (each vertex has equal degree), these two notions coincide.
-In this paper, all graphs will be assumed regular, meaning $D$ is a scalar matrix, $L$ is symmetric, $\phi_1$ is constant with eigenvalue 0, and the eigenvectors are pairwise orthogonal.
-In particular, $L$ is diagonalizable, so we can also take arbitrary powers and define the fractional Laplacian $(-\Delta)^\alpha$ for $\alpha>0$.
-Setting $n=|V|$, To define $(-\Delta)^{-\alpha}$, we need to adjust this definition slightly: since $\lambda_1=0$, we first shift $v$ down by its mean to avoid dividing by 0.
+We denote the eigenvectors of $L$ by $\phi_i$ with corresponding eigenvalues $\lambda_i$, i.e., $L\phi_i=\lambda_i\phi_i$.
+Note that $L$ has all its eigenvalues in $[0,2\max_{v\in V}\deg(v)]$.
+Since $L$'s columns sum to 0, we have for all measures $\mu$ that $L\mu$ has no net mass, i.e., is orthogonal to the constant vector, or has mean 0.
+Since $L$ is symmetric, it is diagonalizable and all pairs of eigenvectors with distinct eigenvalues are orthogonal.
+The induced ordering of eigenvectors is analogous to the continuous case: small eigenvalue means slow oscillation frequency and the oscillation increases with the eigenvalue---the larger the eigenvalue, the more oscillation there is.
+In particular, $\phi_1$ is constant with $\lambda_1=0$.
+Since we assume $G$ is connected, there is only one instance of the trivial eigenvalue.
+As $L$ is diagonalizable, we can also take arbitrary powers and define the fractional Laplacian $L^\alpha$ for $\alpha>0$.
+Setting $n=|V|$, To define $L^{-\alpha}$, we need to adjust this definition slightly: since $\lambda_1=0$, we first shift $v$ down by its mean to avoid dividing by 0.
 (In other words, we simply ignore the component of $v$ in the direction of the constant eigenvector $\phi_1$.)
-That is, Since we assume $G$ is connected, there is only one instance of the trivial eigenvalue.
+That is, Of course, multiplying a vector by a matrix can be interpreted as applying an operator to a function, since vectors indexed by vertices are simply functions $V\to\mathbb R$.
+Note that $AD^{-1}=I-LD^{-1}$ is a diffusion operator: each vertex splits its mass uniformly among its neighbors, and hence mass is preserved.
+This operator has eigenvalues in $[-1,1]$.
+If we instead apply the transpose $D^{-1}A$, this corresponds to each vertex \textit{taking} an equal portion of each of its neighbors masses, which, in general, is not mass-preserving.
+If $G$ is $k$-regular (each vertex has equal degree $k$), then $D=kI$ is scalar and these two notions coincide and equal $\frac{1}{k}A$.
+We refer to \cite{chung, grig} for a good introduction to these notions and many references.